sfiggins/katacoda-scenariosv2/kipday1/deployment/step1.md

 `while true; do curl 127.0.0.1:30001; sleep 1; done`{{ execute HOST2 }}

-You are some sound asleep when you get a phone call.
+You are sound asleep when you get a phone call.
 Looks like our monitoring system is picking up some errors coming from our BLUE app.
 Move on to the next step to start the investigation.